jbakse/Systems_Lab/docs/assignment_portfolio.md

 *Due Thursday, Nov 1*

-Complete a website scaffold with stubs for each page, the full navigation, and a full Case Study for one of your System Labs projects.
+Complete a website scaffold with stubs for each page, the full navigation, and a full case study for _Ideas in Form_.

 ### Part 4: Full Portfolio